uhh-lt/hatespeech/README.md

 ```

 ## Sections
-[Data](https://github.com/uhh-lt/hatespeech/blob/main/Data/Dataset.md): This contains the different types of datasets used in the experiments and also describes their annotation process
+[Data](https://github.com/uhh-lt/hatespeech/blob/main/Data/README.md): This contains the different types of datasets used in the experiments and also describes their annotation process

-[Models](https://github.com/uhh-lt/hatespeech/blob/main/Models/Model_Readme.md): This folder contains the classification models used to classify the movies
+[Models](https://github.com/uhh-lt/hatespeech/blob/main/Models/README.md): This folder contains the classification models used to classify the movies

+[Annotations](https://github.com/uhh-lt/hatespeech/blob/main/Code For Annotations/README.md): This folder contains the annotation process and the pre-processing and cleaning of the datasets